matthewleach/enki-web/web/citation-elements/intro-bdi.md

 <!--[Visit CodePen](https://codepen.io/enkidevs/pen/yERBoJ)-->

-By using the CSS rule `unicode-bidi : isolate` can achieve the same effect as with the `<bdi>` element.
+The CSS rule `unicode-bidi : isolate` can achieve the same effect as with the `<bdi>` element.
 Nevertheless, it is always better to use the `<bdi>` because it provides important semantic meaning, whereas the CSS rule is only presentational.

 This is also important because browsers can ignore CSS styling.
 So using `<bdi>` displays text correctly, whereas with the CSS `unicode-bidi: isolate` styling would render the text backward due to loss of styling.